divthomas22/HabitTracker_CS683/Doc/CS683_DivyaThomas_HabitTracker.md

 ## 1. Overview
 In this day and age, people are busy.
 It's hard to stick to a routine and develop good habits while surrounded by distractions and long to-do lists.
 Since good habits are so important and beneficial to your overall wellbeing and everyday life, Habit Tracker is an organized consistent tool that can be used to keep people on track, especially those like me who LOVE to stay organized, keep lists, and track their progress.

-This is an application that allows users to plan out their daily habits and moods, with reminders and the ability to check thier consistency over time.
+This is an application that allows users to plan out and track completion of their daily habits, with the potential for reminders and the ability to check thier consistency over time.

 ## 2. Related Work